 5 Home Improvement Advertising Ideas in 5 Minutes

-Here are 5 great home improvement advertising ideas to help inspire your team and bring customers through the door:
+Here are 5 great home improvement advertising ideas.
+They will help inspire your team and bring customers through your door:

 1. Show Relatable Images

-A great way to attract new home improvement leads is to show images that your current (or future) customers can easily relate to.
-Psychology 101: if your target customers see themselves in the ad, they will likely take a closer look.
-Maybe even make a purchase.
+A great way to attract new home improvement leads is to show images that your current (or future) customers can easily relate to. if your target customers see themselves in the ad, they will look closer.

 Here’s an example from one of our clients, a home improvement store and lumberyard, shown here advertising an interior paint sale:

 The image is clearly relatable: a couple in a new home or apartment preparing to paint the wall in true DIY fashion.
-It could be a spontaneous project, or quite well-planned, but it captures the eagerness of the couple to transform their new space into something evocative, maybe even supportive of the entire home style.
+It could be a spontaneous project, or a well-planned one.
+We capture the eagerness of the couple to transform their new space into their own space.